inexorgame-obsolete/wiki-mirror/Home.md

 * Mostly people from the old cube2 community.
 We are a group of programmers, mappers, artists..
 See [this page](https://github.com/orgs/inexorgame/people) for more information.

-**Who created Inexor?**

-* A collective of people from the old cube2 community willing to create a new game.

 **Will it stay compatible with Cube2?**
 * No. In order to make a new game we have to break up with the old standards.
 This is a fork, not a mod!